lerina/lerina.github.io/html/nosy_malagasy/cicada.md

 - update the Malagasy language to be better equipped for the science and economy of the times we live in.

 When you try and fail, ... you try, try, again
 This time around, we are preparing the teachers, and have the "books" ready before even starting to mentor the learners.

+Let them confuse our patience for pacifism.

+We act in the open.
+Having no secret, we are without burden.
+The secret of no secret is the doubt of their own creation.
+Reigniting the core of the Malagasy is enough to burn away all defilement.